h2suzuki/ansible-lxr-nupic.core/README.md

-## Ansible Playbook | Lxr Deployment
+## Ansible Playbook | Lxr Deployment - Nupic.core

 This playbook deploys Lxr Source Code Indexer and Cross-referencer.
 Then, it downloads the target source tree from github and indexing it for identifier / free-text search.

-This playbook is tested with:
+This playbook is tested for the controller and the target machines with:

  - Ansible 1.7-1
  - CentOS 6.5

-for the controller host and the target hosts.
+This playbook can index any git repository that "ctag" can read, but the configuration file is set to index [nupic.core](https://github.com/numenta/nupic.core) because it is the purpose of this project.

 ## Instructions